mdavids/rfc/content/draft-davids-forsalereg-01.md

 ## RRset limitations

 This specification does not define any restrictions to the number of TXT records in the RRset, although it is recommended to limit it to one.
 It is also recommended that the length of the data does not exceed 255 bytes.
 When the RRset contains multiple records, or exceeds 255 bytes, it is at the discretion of the processor to make a selection.
-For example, a registry might pick a mandatory URI from the RRset, to display on a website as part of their service, whilst and indivual might just pick a possibly present phone number and dial it to get in touch.
+For example, a registry might pick a mandatory URI from the RRset, to display on a website as part of their service, whilst and individual might just pick a possibly present phone number and dial it to get in touch.

 ## RRtype limitation